Appeals court rules against Trump effort to block document release to Jan. 6 panel

 The court said it will leave in place its temporary block on releasing the documents for 14 days to allow Trump time to appeal the decision to the Supreme Court, as the former president's attorneys have signaled they intend to do.

-A district court judge ruled against Trump.
-He appealed to the D.C.
-Circuit Court, which also has now ruled against him.
+Last month, a district court judge ruled against Trump.
+He quickly appealed to the D.C.
+Circuit Court, which also has now ruled against him in an expedited schedule of one month's time.

 "The central question in this case is whether, despite the exceptional and imperative circumstances underlying the Committee's request and President Biden's decision, a federal court can, at the former President's behest, override President Biden's decision not to invoke privilege and prevent his release to Congress of documents in his possession that he deems to be needed for a critical legislative inquiry," Judge Millett wrote in the opinion.